JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters.rst

 - The basic checks are always performed unless they are specifically disabled (by setting the parameter :code:`flagBasicChecksFail` to true).

+..
-- The checks must be performed in a particular order if it is desired to exactly reproduce the operation of the OPS code.
+  (Commented out for now - will be revisited once all of the filters are in place) The checks must be performed in a particular order if it is desired to exactly reproduce the operation of the OPS code.
   This is because the QC flags (and values of temperature or height) that are modified in one routine may then be read by a subsequent routine.
   To achieve the same outcome as in the OPS code the following order must be used:
   Basic, SamePDiffT, Sign, UnstableLayer, Interpolation, Hydrostatic, UInterp, RH.